Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 - Adjust sending rate over time to account for varying network conditions, like high congestion.
 - Receiver in TCP rearranges segments in correct order.
 - **Segments and fragments at internet layer not the same.
 Segments can get fragmented.**
-- performance and reliabuility on otherwise
+- performance and reliabiality on otherwise unreliable IP.
+-